South Dakota Eviction Notice Templates (4)

 If a tenant misses rent, the landlord has two options:

-• Serve a notice and begin the eviction process anytime after (if rent is unpaid); or
+• Serve a notice to quit and file for eviction anytime thereafter; or

-After serving a notice (if any) and the notice period expires, the landlord can begin the eviction process by completing and filing a Summons, Complaint, and Case Filing Statement with the Circuit Court (or Magistrate Court) of the property’s county (fees apply).
+If the tenant doesn’t comply with the notice demands (if applicable), the landlord can begin the eviction process by completing and filing a Summons, Complaint, and Case Filing Statement with the Circuit Court (or Magistrate Court) in the county where the property is located.

 Once filed, the Summons and Complaint will be served on the tenant by a sheriff or process server.
-If in-person service fails after two attempts, the delivering party will post them on the premises and send them by certified mail to the tenant’s address.
+If in-person service fails after two attempts, the delivering party will post them on the premises and send them by first class mail to the tenant’s address.

-The tenant has five days to file an Answer with the court, responding to the landlord’s complaint.
+The tenant has five days to file an Answer with the court and respond to the landlord’s complaint.
 Failing to file an Answer may result in a default judgment against the tenant.

-After the tenant files an Answer, the landlord can inquire about a hearing date with the court clerk.
+After the tenant files an Answer, the landlord can contact the court clerk to schedule a hearing.
 A Notice of Hearing should then be completed and filed with the court and mailed to the tenant.
 After mailing, an Affidavit of Mailing must be filed with the court.

 The landlord must complete the caption section (the top of the form) of the Judgment of Eviction and Damages and bring it to the trial.

-At the trial, the judge will issue a verdict.
-If the landlord wins, the Judgment will be signed, and they must complete a Notice of Entry of Judgment of Eviction and Damages.
-The Notice and Judgment must be mailed to the tenant, and the Notice and an additional completed Affidavit must be filed with the court
+At the trial, the judge will hear both sides and issue a verdict.
+If the landlord wins, the Judgment will be signed.
+The landlord will then have to complete and file the Notice of Entry of Judgment of Eviction and Damages.
+Both forms must be mailed to the tenant and another Affidavit of Mailing must be filed with the court.

-If the tenant owes rent, the court will also order the tenant to pay the overdue amount.
+If the tenant owes rent, the court will also order the tenant to pay the balance owed plus any damages, court costs, and legal fees.